EmilyGarredQCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

 In this experiment, something new to me was adding the external switch rather than using the A and B buttons built onto the micro bit.
-Also with the coding learning that all that is needed for the light to turn on and off is 0 and 1 rather than needing to know the valuse of brightness or howmany volt the LED would need which makes using LEDs much more simple.
-I also learned was how the potentiometer could dim and brighten the LED through the analog function in the micro bit?????????????????????????????????????????????????????.
+Also with the coding learning that all that is needed for the light to turn on and off is 0 and 1 rather than needing to know the value of brightness or how many volts the LED would need which makes using LEDs much more simple.
+I also learned how the potentiometer could dim and brighten the LED through the analog function in the micro bit.

 This experiment could be the basis of a real world application such as in houses to dim the lights or even in a car to dim the brightness of the dash board which in different circumstances can be quite bright.